I wanted to address a tweet posted today by the UK's National Cyber Security Centre advising people to use three random words as a passphrase.

 What about rainbow tables?
 What about them, they're dead.

 To reiterate my opening paragraph, attacking 3 words is easy.
 Attacking 4 is a bit harder, but doable.
-5 words is nearly impossible under any reasonable scenario.
+5 words is can be cracked, but I'm calling it safe.

 I've tried to keep the terms I used fairly general.
 If you see an inaccuracy caused by this, please let me know.
 Likewise, I did use a lot of password-cracking related terms, so if you don't understand something, leave a comment or get in touch with me and I'll be happy to clarify.